namnd00/ai-portfolio/README.md

 # AI Engineer & Team Lead Portfolio

 A responsive, modern portfolio website showcasing my experience as an AI Engineer and Team Lead, built with HTML, CSS, and JavaScript.
+The design is inspired by [Ameno Technologies](https://ameno.tech), featuring a clean, minimal aesthetic with geometric accents.

 ## Features

-- Responsive design for all device sizes
+- Minimalist design with geometric shapes and clean typography
+- Dark/light contrasting sections
 - Project filtering by technology/domain
-- Interactive project modals with detailed information
+- Interactive project cards with hover effects
-- Skills categorization
+- Skills categorization in clean card layout
-- Contact form
+- Contact form with modern styling
 - Timeline-based experience section
 - Mobile-friendly navigation
+- Subtle animations and transitions

 ## Technologies Used